Oregon Caves Chateau: Interior architecture

 Inside the Chateau the rustic architecture continues.
 Thirty-inch-diameter (30 in) log posts support the open beam ceilings.
 A large, rustic-marble double-sided fireplace dominates the lobby.
 Dark paneled walls create a cavelike feel and allow one's attention to be drawn to the view outside the large picture windows.
 Since the lobby is four floors above the creek bed, the lobby windows look out into the trees of the surrounding forest.
 A grand staircase made of pine log stringers, maple steps, and balustrades of madrone, continue the rustic style.
 The gray wood in the lobby is tinted by cement, which came from the cement bags that the workers beat against the wood to loosen the contents.

 The Chateau is in almost original condition.
 The rooms remain almost exactly as they were in 1934.
 There are no phones or televisions, and steam radiator heating remains.
-The Chateau is open to guests spring through fall, dates vary.
+While formerly open spring to fall, the Chateau is closed until further notice, as it is undergoing a multi-year rehabilitation project that will "address a number of life, health, safety, and accessibility concerns while retaining the historic integrity of the building."

 A 1930s-style coffee shop on the courtyard level of the Chateau is still in original condition, with original maple counters and chrome and vinyl swivel stools.
 Part of the flow from nearby Cave Creek is diverted into an artificial stream bed inside the building; the stream flows through the dining room.